237. allachothen

 Phonetic Spelling: (al-lakh-oth'-en)

-Definition: from another place, elsewhere
+1. from elsewhere

 Strong's Exhaustive Concordance